 1 heaped tablespoon of tomato paste

 2 medium size carrots, 2cm thick

 2 medium size zucchinis, 3cm thick

 1 cinnamon stick

-sea salt / freshly ground pepper
+½ teaspoon freshly ground pepper

 To serve optional:

-4. Add the tomato paste, diced tomatoes, cinnamon stick and boiling water.
-Add enough water to just cover most of the beans and vegetables.
-Bring to boil and then reduce heat, cover with a lid and simmer for 40 minutes.
+5. Bring to a boil, and then reduce heat, cover with a lid and simmer for 35 minutes.
 Halfway through gently stir making sure all beans and vegetables have been covered and cooked in the liquid.

-6. Take the pot to the table and serve warm with crusty bread, feta and olives!
+7. Take the pot to the table and serve warm with crusty bread, feta and olives!